Purii/react-native-approach-deviceorientation/README.md

 Native, platform specific components could easily added by developing [bridges to native Objective-C, Swift or Java code](https://facebook.github.io/react-native/docs/native-components-ios.html).
 But sometimes such a bridge isn’t really necessary.
 Some requirements could be met by using the shipped bridges and some JavaScript logic.
 With this approach I want to show, how to detect a device orientation change easily, with already included components and their available methods and events.
 The big advantage here, is the support for multiple platforms without sepcific bridges.

+I use the following solution for my component [react-native-adbannerview](https://github.com/Purii/react-native-adbannerview).

 ## No third-party components
 Detect a device orientation change in react-native isn’t as complicated as you might think.
 All you need is already on board, no third-party components are needed.
 This works for **every platform**, which is supported by React Native, out of the box.